 Giovanni Capoccia 15:45

-Well, I, this wasn’t the main theme of the campaign.
-If one looks at the latest data, at least the latest data that I looked at, on support for the EU, they are relatively old now because it’s 2019.
-And so given the volatility that I refer to before, this should be taken with a pinch of salt but other time, at least the support EU in Italian politics were interested in the Italian electorate.
-So let me say that again.
-At that time, at least the support of Italian electors for the EU was above 60%.
-So, Euro scepticism is probably not a factor in the rise of Maloney, even though obviously, there have been and there are still today Euroskeptic electors in Italy.
-The reason for that is that Euro scepticism is a topic that has changed its skin in the last few years, especially after the negative consequences of Brexit for British the British economy.
-British politics became evident to everybody and in particular to other Euroskeptic parties across Europe.
-So since roughly 2017, no radical right party, whose programme was marred by a Euro scepticism before really talks about Exiting the EU and exiting the euro.
-Meloni is no exception to that she started in those positions, and then veered on what is today the normal position of Euroskeptic parties, which is reforming EU.
-But reforming the EU is quite a muddle position for at least for the standards of an electoral campaign.
-What does it mean everybody wants to reform the EU?
+Well, this wasn’t the main theme of the campaign.
+If one looks at the latest data, at least the latest data that I looked at, on support for the EU –they are relatively old now because they are from 2019 so given the volatility that I refer to before this should be taken with a pinch of salt, but at the time at least the support of Italian electors for the EU was above 60%.
+So, Euroscepticism is probably not a factor in the rise of Meloni, even though obviously there have been and there are still today Euroskeptic electors in Italy.
+The reason for that is that Euroscepticism is a topic that has changed its skin in the last few years, especially after the negative consequences of Brexit for Britain, the British economy and British politics became evident to everybody and in particular to other Euroskeptic parties across Europe.
+So since roughly 2017, no radical right party, whose programme was characterized by Euroscepticism before, really talks about exiting the EU and exiting the euro.
+Meloni is no exception to that.
+She started on those positions, and then veered on what is today the normal position of Euroskeptic parties, which is “reforming the EU”.
+But reforming the EU is quite a complex issue at least for the standards of an electoral campaign.
+What does it mean?
+Everybody wants to “reform” the EU.
 In what direction?
 And when you get into the merits of these questions, things get quite technical quite quickly, and therefore not apt to the language of an electoral campaign.
-Well, one example is, for example, that in the common programme of the three parties of the right issued their own programme and then they also issue the coalition programme, there was sort of a synthesis of the three problems.
-Now the first point of this programme, is about Italy’s international position and includes how Italy governed by them, obviously, would position itself is a V NATO vis à vis the West and vis à vis, especially the Ukrainian war and so on, but also vis à vis the EU in on the EU part in the EU part this part of the programme says that the right wing coalition is in favour of European integration and in favour of having more Europe and that’s where they leave it for now.
-What does it mean to be in favour of European integration today?
-It means to, for example, support the European Commission on Ma’s fight on the rule of law, with, especially the polish and the euro Hungarian government.
-As we know, the issue of the supremacy of EU law over national law in matters of competence of the EU, for which there is no opt out, or other special arrangements is crucial to the functioning of the single market.
+One example is, for example, that in the common programme of the three parties of the right –they issued their own programmes and then they also issue the coalition programme that was sort of a synthesis of the three programmes.
+Now the first point of this programme is about Italy’s international position and includes how Italy governed by them, obviously would position itself vis-à-vis NATO, vis à vis the West and vis à vis, especially the Ukrainian war and so on, but also vis à vis the EU.
+In the EU part this part of the programme says that the right wing coalition is in favour of European integration and in favour of having “more Europe”.
+That’s where they leave it for now.
+What does it mean to be “in favour” of European integration today?
+It means, for example, to support the European Commission on its fight on the rule of law, with especially the Polish and the Hungarian governments.
+As we know, the issue of the supremacy of EU law over national law in matters of competence of the EU, for which there is no opt out or other special arrangements, is crucial to the functioning of the single market.
 And therefore, it’s crucial for European integration.

-The way that worked in Hungary, and then in Poland, is that Euroskeptic parties went to government Euroskeptic governments then took away or reduced the independence of the magistracy and started basically punishing courts or influencing courts that were applying the EU law in areas in which the governments didn’t want to follow it.
-So there are two issues.
-And this one is the issue of liberal democracy.
-And these two countries Poland and Hungary have been backsliding on liberal democracy turning themselves into illiberal democracies in which the government aggrandize is and takes away the bite of checks and balances on its action.
-And there is the other issue of which law is superior to the other two, between national law and European Union law in matters of competence of the EU.
-Now what is the position on Maloney on this?
-First of all, in 2018, the party in Bologna presented a file, I should say, a constitutional reform bill, that aimed at taking away from the Italian Constitution, the parts, in which the Constitution says that Italy accepts limitation of sovereignty, in conditions of reciprocity with other countries to pursue through international treaties, what they call us peace and justice.
-Obviously, there’s a constitution so that the language is general.
+The way it worked in Hungary, and then in Poland, is that Euroskeptic parties went to government.
+Euroskeptic governments then took away or reduced the independence of the magistracy and started basically punishing courts, or influencing courts, that were applying the EU law in areas in which the governments didn’t want to follow it.
+So, there are two issues.
+One is the issue of liberal democracy, and these two countries, Poland and Hungary, have been backsliding on liberal democracy, turning themselves into illiberal democracies in which the government aggrandize itself and takes away the bite of checks and balances on its actions.
+And then there is the other issue of which law is superior between national law and European Union law in matters of competence of the EU.
+Now what is the position of Meloni on this?
+First of all, in 2018, the party presented, or filed I should say, a constitutional reform bill, that aimed at taking away from the Italian Constitution, the parts in which the Constitution says that Italy accepts limitation of sovereignty in conditions of reciprocity with other countries, to pursue through international treaties, what the Constitution calls “peace and justice”.
+Obviously, it’s a constitution so that the language is general.
 But this was seen broadly to be the basis for the Italian acceptance of the supremacy of the EU law in matters of EU competence.
-By planning to take away to cut out this parts of the Italian Constitution is pretty clear that Milania wants to change that balance.
-By changing that balance, even though she does not do it by attacking the magistracy.
-Or by punishing courts that would apply EU law over Italian law, it clearly first signals a very Euroskeptic position, because without the supremacy of EU law, apart from cases that are pretty clearly qualified, there is no predictability of law within the EU single market.
-And therefore, this is a way to disrupt European integration not to foster European integration.
+By planning to take away, to cut out, these parts of the Italian Constitution, it’s pretty clear that Meloni wants to change that balance.
+By changing that balance, even though she does not do it by attacking the magistracy or by punishing courts that would apply EU law over Italian law, it clearly signals a very Euroskeptic position, because without the supremacy of EU law, apart from cases that are clearly qualified, there is no predictability of law within the EU single market.
+And therefore, this is a way to disrupt European integration, not to foster European integration.

 Dominic Bowen 21:25